dtcenter/METviewer/docs/Users_Guide/overview.rst

 Code support
 ------------

-METviewer support is provided through a MET-help e-mail address: met_help@ucar.edu.
+METviewer support is provided through the
+`METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.
 We will endeavor to respond to requests for help in a timely fashion.

 We welcome comments and suggestions for improvements to METviewer, especially